Adonis Alexander

-Adonis K. Alexander (born November 7, 1996) is an American football cornerback for the New Orleans Breakers of the United States Football League (USFL).
-He played college football at Virginia Tech, and was drafted by the Washington Redskins in the sixth round of the 2018 NFL supplemental draft.
+Adonis K. Alexander (born November 7, 1996) is an American professional football cornerback for the BC Lions of the Canadian Football League (CFL).
+He played college football for the Virginia Tech Hokies and was selected by the Washington Redskins in the sixth round of the 2018 NFL supplemental draft.

-Early years and college career
+Early life and college

-Alexander attended Independence High School in the city.
-He then attended Virginia Tech, and was ruled academically ineligible for his final year, preventing him from entering the 2018 NFL Draft.
+Alexander attended Independence High School in Charlotte, North Carolina.
+He then attended Virginia Tech, and was ruled academically ineligible for his final year, preventing him from entering the 2018 NFL draft.
 However, he entered in to the 2018 NFL supplemental draft.

 Professional career

 Washington Redskins

-Alexander was drafted by the Washington Redskins in the sixth round of the 2018 supplemental draft.
+Alexander was selected by the Washington Redskins in the sixth round of the 2018 supplemental draft.

-Alexander was waived on August 31, 2019, but was signed to the practice squad the following day.
-He was released on October 1, 2019.
+Alexander was waived by Washington on August 31, 2019, but was re-signed to the practice squad the following day.
+He was released on October 1.

 Los Angeles Rams

-On November 14, 2019, Alexander was signed to the Los Angeles Rams practice squad.
-He signed a reserve/future contract with the Rams on December 31, 2019.
+On November 14, 2019, Alexander was signed to the Los Angeles Rams' practice squad.
+He signed a reserve/future contract with the Rams on December 31.

 Alexander was waived on September 4, 2020.

 San Francisco 49ers

 On January 4, 2021, Alexander signed a reserve/future contract with the San Francisco 49ers.
-Alexander was waived on May 4, 2021.
+Alexander was waived San Francisco on May 4.

 New Orleans Saints

 On August 4, 2021, Alexander signed with the New Orleans Saints.
-He was waived/injured and placed on injured reserve on August 18, 2021.
-He was waived on August 21.
+He was waived/injured and placed on injured reserve on August 18.
+Alexander was waived New Orleans on August 21.

 New Orleans Breakers

-Alexander was selected in the 8th round of the 2022 USFL Draft by the New Orleans Breakers.
+Alexander was selected in the 8th round of the 2022 USFL draft by the New Orleans Breakers.
 He was transferred to the inactive roster on April 22, 2022.
 He was transferred to the active roster on April 30.

+Alexander re-signed with the Breakers on October 3, 2023.
+The Breakers folded when the XFL and USFL merged to create the United Football League (UFL).

+Michigan Panthers

+On January 5, 2024, Alexander was selected by the Michigan Panthers during the 2024 UFL dispersal draft.
+He re-signed with the team on August 19, 2024.

+BC Lions

+On November 5, 2025, Alexander signed with the BC Lions of the Canadian Football League.